-If your child is in P1-P4, you will be aware that they have begun to learn an additional language, such as French, Spanish, German, Italian, Gaelic, or Mandarin.
+If your child is in primary school, you will be aware that they are now learning a first additional language, such as French, Spanish, German, Italian, Gaelic, or Mandarin.
 This is known as the L2 (Language 2).

 Older learners in primary schools, that is, children in P5-P7, may have been learning a second additional language, which could be almost any language.
 This is known as the L3 (Language 3).
 Children learn this L3 in addition to their L2.

 This earlier start to language learning marks a change in the way in which languages are taught in primary schools, based on the Scottish government’s languages policy.